Screening and Diagnosis

 Videos and Training

-VCU-ACE in collaboration with the VA Act Early Task Force has created an online course called Screening for Autism Spectrum Disorders.
-This introductory course contains four modules designed to help medical personnel gain the knowledge and skills to ensure timely and appropriate screening for autism spectrum disorders (ASD).
+VCU-ACE in collaboration with the VA Act Early Task Force has created an online course called Screening for Autism Spectrum Disorder.
+This introductory course contains four modules designed to help medical personnel gain the knowledge and skills to ensure timely and appropriate screening for Autism Spectrum Disorder (ASD).
 Participants will learn about the screening process and best practices for supporting a family through screening and diagnosis for ASD.
 Specific resources are listed with each module and a general reference "Where to Go" document is available for download with this course.
 With the understanding that medical professionals are extremely busy, the entire course has been designed to take approximately 2 hours to complete.

 The American Academy of Pediatrics has created a Powerpoint training on "Integrating Screening Guidelines in Primary Care Pediatrics" for healthcare providers, and a webinar that offers an update from 2011 and a review of the epidemiology, etiology, demographics, and recommendations for screening, diagnosis, and treatment.

 The Centers for Disease Control has developed an extensive online learning module, Autism Case Training (ACT), which provides several types of continuing education credits.
-This introductory course was developed for health care providers to help them identify autism spectrum disorders, assist a family through the diagnostic process, and care for patients with ASD.
+This introductory course was developed for health care providers to help them identify Autism Spectrum Disorder, assist a family through the diagnostic process, and care for patients with ASD.
 Participants will gain knowledge and skills to improve early identification of children with ASD and ensure timely and appropriate care.

 Autism Speaks has developed an ASD Video Glossary.
 This innovative web-based tool was designed to help parents and professionals learn more about the early red flags and diagnostic features of ASD.
 The glossary contains over a hundred video clips and is available free of charge.
 Whether you are a parent, family member, friend, physician, clinician, childcare provider, or educator, it can help you see the subtle differences between typical and delayed development in young children and spot the early red flags for ASD.